MelonMan445/CNN_Data_Set/README.md

-# CNN_Data_Set
-CNN Dataset Creator

-This project is a news article dataset generator built using Python (scraping) and Java (storage & processing).
-It automatically collects CNN articles and structures them into a clean dataset containing:

-URL

-Publication date

-Title

-Author

-Full article content

-The goal of this project is data analysis, filtering, and visualization, not redistribution.

-How It Works

-Python handles data retrieval:

-Scrapes publicly accessible CNN articles

-Extracts structured metadata (URL, date, title, author, content)

-Sends the data to a local Java server via HTTP

-Java handles data processing:

-Receives article objects

-Stores them as structured files

-Allows future filtering, comparison, or analysis

-This separation keeps scraping logic isolated from data storage and analysis.

-Dataset Usage

-Once collected, the dataset can be filtered or analyzed in any way you want, for example:

-Keyword or topic filtering

-Author or date range analysis

-Trend analysis over time

-Visualization or machine learning experiments

-Legal & Ethical Notice ⚠️

-Redistributing the collected dataset is not permitted.

-CNN content is protected by copyright.

-This repository does NOT include any scraped data.

-What is shared:

-✅ The code

-❌ The dataset itself

-You are responsible for generating your own dataset and complying with all applicable laws, terms of service, and copyright restrictions.

-Environment & Performance

-This system was tested on a Raspberry Pi (Java and Python come preinstalled and configured).

-Ran continuously for a few days

-Collected 1,000+ articles

-Lightweight and low-power friendly

-No browser or WebDriver required

-Disclaimer

-This project is for educational and research purposes only.
+# CNN Dataset Creator

+This project is a **news article dataset generator** built using **Python (scraping)** and **Java (storage & processing)**.
+It automatically collects CNN articles and structures them into a clean dataset for analysis.

+---

+## Collected Fields

+Each article contains:

+- URL
+- Publication date
+- Title
+- Author
+- Full article content

+---

+## How It Works

+- **Python** is responsible for data retrieval:
+  - Scrapes publicly accessible CNN articles
+  - Extracts structured metadata (URL, date, title, author, content)
+  - Sends the data to a local Java server via HTTP

+- **Java** is responsible for data processing:
+  - Receives article objects
+  - Stores them as structured files
+  - Enables future filtering, comparison, and analysis

+This separation keeps scraping logic isolated from storage and analytics.

+---

+## Dataset Usage

+Once collected, the dataset can be filtered or analyzed in any way you want, including:

+- Keyword or topic filtering
+- Author or date range analysis
+- Trend analysis over time
+- Visualization or machine learning experiments

+---

+## Legal & Ethical Notice ⚠️

+- **Redistributing the generated dataset is not permitted**
+- CNN content is protected by copyright
+- This repository **does NOT include any scraped data**

+### What is shared:
+- ✅ The source code

+### What is NOT shared:
+- ❌ The generated dataset

+You are responsible for generating your **own dataset** and complying with all applicable laws, website terms of service, and copyright restrictions.

+---

+## Environment & Performance

+This project was tested on a **Raspberry Pi** (Java and Python come preinstalled and configured).

+- Runs continuously with low resource usage
+- Collected **1,000+ articles in a few days**
+- No browser, WebDriver, or headless Chrome required

+---

+## Disclaimer

+This project is intended for **educational and research purposes only**.
 The author is not responsible for misuse of the code or violations of third-party terms.

+---